keivrijdag/keivrijdag/README.md

 ----------|----------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------
 2020-04-17|[Extra Keivrijdag] Anecdotal evidence that Humo sapiens men do not always mate with people they classify as 'me mates'|Skype
 2020-04-24|Flevoland a volcanic island after all?
 Influence of the Zuidwal volcano in Dutch land formation                       |[https://discord.gg/PzsR6dF](https://discord.gg/PzsR6dF)
+2020-05-08|The effect of memorizing the digits of pi in attracting non- and conspecific mates                                    |[https://discord.gg/PzsR6dF](https://discord.gg/PzsR6dF)
+2020-05-22|Evidence for strong selection on transmembrane helices in hydrophilic cell membranes                                  |[https://discord.gg/PzsR6dF](https://discord.gg/PzsR6dF)

 Date      |Topic                                                                                                          |Keivrijdag/Groningen location                                               |Stirling/Creagfriday location
 ----------|---------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------|--------------------------------------------------------------